CmoneBK/HTML-Logic-Editor-for-FUP/README.md

 ## ✨ Features

-### 🖥️ Multi-Panel IDE Workspace
-* **Customizable Layout:** Open up to 3 views simultaneously (Logic, Circuit, Factory).
-Resize panels dynamically using draggable splitters, or toggle between vertical/horizontal and professional grid layouts.
-* **Auto-Save & Project Files:** Never lose your work.
-The editor auto-saves to `localStorage`.
-You can also export/import your entire project (code, components, and 2D layout) as `.valisave` files or copy-paste raw JSON.
-The save system is fully backwards-compatible.

 ### 🧠 Logic Engine & Code Editor
 * **Native RS & SR Flip-Flop Support:** Variables starting with `S`, `R`, and `Q` followed by a number are automatically detected and wrapped into dedicated Flip-Flop logic blocks.
 You can explicitly create Reset-dominant (RS) or Set-dominant (SR) flip-flops by appending the respective suffixes (`_RS` or `_SR`).
 * **Syntax Highlighting:** Custom, non-blocking text highlighting for operators, assignments, and logic states.